Root-Cause-Mapping-Working-Group/RCM-WG/README.md

 ## What are the working group’s initial priorities?
 The working group is initially focused on identifying the capabilities, processes, and information needed to improve and scale accurate root cause mapping by:
-Identifying and describing the current challenges in performing and reporting accurate root cause mapping Defining how the CWE hierarchy and content must improve to facilitate better root cause mapping which will have the effect of better achieving CWE program adoption and coverage goals
+- Identifying and describing the current challenges in performing and reporting accurate root cause mapping
+- Defining how the CWE hierarchy and content must improve to facilitate better root cause mapping which will have the effect of better achieving CWE program adoption and coverage goals
-Develop new capabilities to simplify the root cause mapping process
+- Developing new capabilities to simplify the root cause mapping process

 ## What has the group accomplished so far?
 The RCM WG established the following goals for the working group: